ahanps/English-Hindi-Parallel-Corpus/README.md

-The dataset compiled for paper ["Evaluating Machine Translation Models for English-Hindi Language Pairs: A Comparative Analysis"](https://arxiv.org/abs/2505.19604)
+The dataset compiled for the paper ["Evaluating Machine Translation Models for English-Hindi Language Pairs: A Comparative Analysis"](https://arxiv.org/abs/2505.19604)